 Council incurs the following expenditure in the course of its operations: employee benefits and oncosts, borrowing costs, materials and contracts, depreciation, other expenses.
-Total operating expenses are projected to increase by an average annual increase of 2.4% over the forecast period.
+Total operating expenses are projected to increase by an average annual increase of 2.5% over the forecast period.

-The projected operational expenditure for the 10 year forecast period is detailed in the chart below.
+The projected operational expenditure for the 10 year forecast period is detailed in the following chart.